OSGeoLabBp/tutorials/english/data_processing/lessons/pc2grid.rst

 *Data files*: pc_sample.txt
 *Program files*: pc2grid.py

-In this tutorial we shell demostrate three different approache to generate ASCII grid from an ASCII point cloud file.
+In this tutorial we demostrate three different approaches to generate ASCII grid from an ASCII point cloud file.
 Depending on the number of points and the GRID resolution different algorithms are the most effective.